-Actions Responsibility Strengthen Eastgardens-Maroubra Junction through approaches that: Bayside Council, Randwick City a.
-Protect capacity for job targets and a diverse mix of uses to strengthen and reinforce the economic role of the centre; Council, other planning authorities and State agencies b.
+Actions Responsibility Strengt a. hen Eastgardens-Maroubra Junction through approaches that: Protect capacity for job targets and a diverse mix of uses to strengthen and reinforce the economic role of the centre; Bayside Council, Randwick City Council, other planning authorities and State agencies b.
 Extend and investigate additional economic activities to connect Eastgardens and Maroubra Junction and complement the existing activities; c.
-Leverage future public transport connections in the south east and west of the $\mbox{\sc District};$ d.
+Leverage future public transport connections in the south east and west of the District; d.
 Encourage provision of affordable housing to support the nearby health and education facilities and employment lands; e.
 Promote place making initiatives to improve the quality and supply of public spaces, promote walking and cycling connections and integrate with the Green Grid; f.
 Improve public transport connections, and walking and cycling between Eastgardens-Maroubra Junction and Randwick.